bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

 2. Compress the data, e.g. by using special commands to read multiple motors at once (sync read and sync write)
 3. Use more buses, in our case, one bus per limb would make sense

+Since we cannot increase the baud rate due to these limitations, our code only utilizes the second and third point.

 How is the hardware control structured?
 ---------------------------------------